perses/perses/docs/user-guides/provisioning.md

 ```

 You can add any folder you would like.
 Perses will ignore any files not managed and will loop recursively through any
-subfolders contained in the folders configured.
+sub-folders contained in the folders configured.